flynno-io/grab-a-table/README.md

 License
 MIT

-Contact
-If you have any questions, please contact – Luke Flynn, Jacqueline Nguyen, Amit Nandy and Juan
+Contact if you have any questions, please contact – Luke Flynn, Jacqueline Nguyen, Amit Nandy and Juan